All Episodes

 It's so old by now.

-The principal issue in the case, whether the scheme that the Florida Supreme Court had put together violated the Federal Constitution.
+The principal issue in the case, whether the scheme that the Florida Supreme Court had put together violated the federal constitution.

 That wasn't even close.

-The vote was seven to two.
+The vote was 7 to 2.

 It was Al Gore who made it a judicial question.